-MicroRNAs are small RNAs that naturally occur in humans and regulate how much protein is made from messenger RNA (mRNA).
-Each microRNA can target hundreds of different mRNAs and so can regulate entire networks of genes.
+MicroRNAs (miRNA) are small RNAs that naturally occur in humans and regulate how much protein is made from mRNA.
+Each microRNA can target hundreds of different mRNAs and so they can control multiple genetic regulatory networks.
 Unlike other small RNAs, microRNAs can also work to increase the amount of protein made from mRNA.
 This means that microRNA medicines can be used to treat diseases like cancer that have too much of some proteins but too little of others.

 Our LUNAR® lipid-mediated delivery system and UNA oligomer technology can be used to make safer, more effective RNAi-based medicines.
 Application of our UNA technology in siRNA medicines increases stringency to the mRNA target, otherwise siRNA may bind imperfectly to unintended mRNA targets and could cause undesirable effects.
 Moreover, RNA medicines could stimulate an adverse immune response, and our LUNAR® technology mitigates this by delivering the RNA payload directly into target cells.

 CRISPR, TALEN, and meganucleases